Fast Low Rank column-wise Compressive Sensing for Accelerated Dynamic MRI: Introduction

 \subsection{Our Contributions}

-This work develops a fast, memory-efficient, and {\em `general'} algorithm for accelerated dynamic MRI by assuming an approximate LR model on the matrix formed by the vectorized images of the sequence.
+This work develops a fast, memory-efficient, and {\em `general'} algorithm, called altGDmin-MRI, for accelerated dynamic MRI by assuming an approximate LR model on the matrix formed by the vectorized images of the sequence.
 In analogy with traditional (sparse) CS, we refer to the problem of reconstruction with this modeling assumption as approximate LR column-wise CS (LRcCS).
 We should mention here that LRcCS based models have been extensively used in past work in MRI \cite{liang2007spatiotemporal,pedersen2009k,lingala2011accelerated,zhao2012image,kt_faster_LR_fmri,kt_faster_LR_fmri_2}.
 Our contribution is a novel set of algorithms that assume a 3-level hierarchical LR model; and extensive experiments to demonstrate that these are both fast and ``general'' (with a single set of parameters, these provide good enough reconstructions for many different MRI applications, sampling schemes and rates).
 Our methods are modifications of a fast GD-based algorithm that was developed and theoretically analyzed in our recent work~\cite{lrpr_gdmin}.

-Our second contribution is mini-batch and online extensions of altGDmin-MRI that can process new measurements and return reconstructions after a much shorter data acquisition delay than the full batch solution.
-The online extension needs to be initialized with a mini-batch, but, after that, it returns the reconstruction as soon as a new measurement frame arrives.
+Our second contribution is mini-batch and online ``subspace tracking'' extensions of altGDmin-MRI that can process new measurements and return reconstructions after a much shorter data acquisition delay than the full batch solution.
+The online extension needs to be initialized with a mini-batch of measurements, but, after that, it returns the reconstruction as soon as a new frame of measurements arrives.
 The reconstruction algorithms are also faster and more memory-efficient than their batch counterpart, but with a gradual degradation in quality as batch size is reduced.

 Reconstruction algorithm speed is an important concern in applications needing low latency such as real-time interactive MRI, interventional MRI, or biofeedback imaging.
 Moreover, immediate reconstructions can also allow for on the fly identification of certain artifacts, which can be immediately corrected (e.g., adjusting center frequency to minimize off-resonance artifacts, re-scanning if subject experiences sudden motion such as cough, etc).
 Finally, even in offline settings, if a reconstruction can be obtained without making the patient wait too long, it would considerably improve clinical workflow and overall throughput.
 Fast reconstructions therefore help reduce the overhead cost associated with re-scheduling patient scans.